RookieCoderrr/Neo-Explorer-Tool/README.md

 #### Mongodb

-enter into docker command line in mongodb1_test container
+enter into docker command line in mongodb1_test container which is the only entry you can query chain date.

 ```
 docker exec -it mongodb1_test /bin/bash